fonoster/arke-ctl/README.md

-# Sip I/O command-line tool
+# Arke Command-Line Tool

-This repo hosts the command-line tool for Sip I/O server.
-It uses the server's RESTFul API to allow for remote control of the server.
-For more information and examples of `sipioctl` please go to [Sip I/O repository](https://github.com/fonoster/sipio/wiki)
+This repo hosts the command-line tool for Arke server.
+It uses the server RESTFul API to allow for remote control of the server.
+For more information and examples of `arkctl` please go to [Arke repository](https://github.com/fonoster/arke)